 Section III - SC 2: Requires CMF to implement and maintain a malfunction abatement plan (MAP) for EUDIPSPIN.
 CMF maintains a MAP for these emission units.
-This MAP was submitted to the AQD on February 13, 2013 and found to be acceptable.
-I reviewed the MAP as part of this inspection and did not notice anything that needs to be changed.
+This MAP was submitted to the

+AQD on February 13, 2013 and found to be acceptable.
+I reviewed this MAP as part of my inspection in January 2023 and did not notice anything that needs to be changed.
+The facility is following the MAP based on the records I reviewed.

 Section IV - SC 1: States that CMF shall not operate EUDIPSPIN unless the regenerative thermal oxidizer (RTO) is installed and operating properly.
 Proper operation includes maintaining a minimum temperature of 1400°F and a minimum VOC control efficiency of 83.6%.
 The RTO was operating during my inspection.
-According to the digital readout and the continuous monitor, RTO temperature was 1529°F.
+According to the digital readout and the continuous monitor, RTO temperature was 1543°F.

 RTO combustion chamber temperature records are maintained on circular charts and on handwritten logs.
-I reviewed the circular charts from July 2022 through December 2022.
+I reviewed the circular charts from August 2023 through November 2023.
 The RTO records indicate that RTO1 is operated above 1400°F. The temperature is maintained around 1550° F based on the circle charts I reviewed.

-On August 5, 2022, there was a brief dip below 1400°F. I asked Matt why the RTO temperature dipped on that day.
+On October 20, 2023, there was a dip below 1400°F for around 3 hours.
+I asked Matt why the RTO temperature dipped on that day.
 Matt was able to show me that CMF maintained production records for that day showing that there was a power outage during the time the RTO was down.
 According to Matt and another production staff, the RTO has an interlock system that will shut down the dip spin conveyor belts if the RTO temperature falls below 1400°F. The curing ovens will still operate in this scenario.
+The records show that the lines associated with RTO1 were also down during this outage.
+This was the largest outage I noted during the period I reviewed.